Microbus

 }

-Panics in Go that are not captured terminate the running process.
-With microservices that are expected to be always on, this is not a desirable outcome.
-To stop this from happening, the framework captures panics generated by user code and converts them to standard errors, which are then handled in a similar fashion.
+Panics in Go that are not captured terminate the running process and for microservices that are expected to be always on, this is not a desirable outcome.
+To stop this from happening, the framework captures panics generated by user code and converts them to standard errors, which are then handled as such.
 The wrapper function introduced earlier comes in handy here.

 func UserCodeHandler(w http.ResponseWriter, r *http.Request) error {